Thylacoleonidae

-Thylacoleonidae is a family of extinct meat-eating marsupials from Australia, referred to as marsupial lions.
+Thylacoleonidae is a family of extinct carnivorous diprotodontian marsupials from Australia, referred to as marsupial lions.
 The best known is Thylacoleo carnifex, also called the marsupial lion.
-The clade ranged from the Late Oligocene to the Pleistocene, with some species the size of a possum and others as large as that of a leopard.
-As a whole, they were largely arboreal, in contrast to the mostly terrestrial dasyuromorphs (quolls only recently took the niches vacated by small thylacoleonids), monitor lizards and mekosuchines.
+The clade ranged from the Late Oligocene to the Late Pleistocene, with some earlier species the size of a possum, while the youngest members of the family belonging to the genus Thylacoleo reached sizes comparable to living big cats.

-Hypercarnivory was also found in another order of marsupials, the dasyuromorph family Thylacinidae that included the Tasmanian tiger Thylacinus cynocephalus that became extinct in the twentieth century.

 Description

-A diprotodontian family allied to the Vombatiformes, mammals that radiated and diversified in the Oligocene to Miocene.
-The thylacoleonid genera exhibit specialised dentition that allowed them to kill prey larger than themselves.

-The earliest descriptions of the most recent species recognise the secateur-like blades of the teeth as a powerful mammalian predator, a "marsupial lion," that were noted as missing in the Australian environment.
-The third premolars exhibit this blade-like development, becoming greatly enlarged in the Pleistocene species Thylacoleo carnifex, prompting the description by Owen as "…one of the fellest and most destructive of predatory beasts."
-They are seen as presumably occupying a trophic level as peak predators in their local ecologies, some smaller and arboreal climbers while those terrestrial species are sizably comparable to large dog or a big cat.

-Distribution and habitat

-The genera are associated with the late Oligocene and Miocene epochs.
-Microleo and Wakaleo have been located at the Lake Pitikanta fossil area in Central Australia and toward the northern coast at Riversleigh, below the gulf of Carpentaria, a rich source of fossil fauna.
-The most recent species, Thylacoleo carnifex, existed at least until the Pleistocene, the earliest known specimens of the family are dated to around twenty five million years ago.
+A notable distinctive feature of thylacoleonids is their unusual blade-like third premolars, which functioned as the carnassial teeth.
+Thylacoleonids varied widely in body size.
+One of the smallest thylacoleonids, the Early Miocene Microleo attenboroughi, is estimated to have had a body mass of 590 g, while the last species of the family, the Pleistocene Thylacoleo carnifex is suggested to have had a body mass of around 160 kg, comparable to a big cat.
+Later members of the group saw progressive reduction in the number of teeth in the jaws.

+Ecology

+Early members of Thylacoleonidae like Microleo, Lekaneleo and early species of Wakaleo were likely arboreal tree climbing mammals, though later members of Wakaleo and Thylacoleo were likely primarily terrestrial with some climbing capabilities.
+Some early species of Thylacoleonidae like Lekaneleo roskellyae are suggested to have been omnivorous, with others like Microleo were likely carnivorous, feeding on small vertebrates and (to a probably small extent) insects.
+Species of Wakaleo and Thylacoleo are thought to have been hypercarnivores that fed on larger prey.

 Taxonomy

+Thylacoleontidae is considered a member of Diprotodontia, though its precise position within that group is uncertain.
+They have often been considered a basal group (often the most basal group) within Vombatiformes, making their closest living relatives wombats and koalas, though other authors have placed them at the base of Diprotodontia, outside of either Vombatiformes, Phalangeriformes or Macropodiformes.
+Analysis of the collagen sequences of Thyacoleo support a placement in the Vombatiformes.
+Thylacoleonids are thought to have evolved from herbivorous ancestors.

 The family was described by Theodore Gill in a systematic revision of mammalian taxa published by the Smithsonian Institution in 1872.

 The name is derived from the genus named by Richard Owen, Thylacoleo, which he recognised as a potent carnivore and described as marsupial version of the modern lions (Leo).

-They are now thought to be allied with the Vombatiformes, still represented in the modern Australian fauna by koalas and wombats.
-They appear to have diverged by specialising in a carnivorous diet in the early Oligocene, and increased in size along with their prey during the Miocene.

 A revision of the family was published in 2017, enabled by the discovery of a skull of an early species, named as Wakaleo schouteni, which allowed closer comparison with previously described species and the more complete fossil record of the lineages.
 The study by Anna Gillespie, Mike Archer and Suzanne Hand, revised the description of Wakaleo to include a new species and circumscribe taxa previously assigned to Priscileo.